ulises0516/cse15l-lab-reports/LabReport5.md

 I didnt run any special commands.
 I ran the bash script that included the javac and java steps to compile and run my code.
 So it would warn me if I accidentally used an import that I wasnt suppose to use

+SideNote:

+I provided some extra information on what each screen shot shows.

 This shows the file my bash Script is running on and running the test.

 ![Screenshot 2023-06-05 at 7 58 01 PM](https://github.com/ulises0516/cse15l-lab-reports/assets/125671517/fd5dec35-6c4b-4476-ae72-e6b7797560c9)